jhollinger/idlemailer/README.md

 ## Testing

-Put the mailer in testing mode:
+Put the mailer into testing mode:

 ```ruby
 IdleMailer.config do |config|